zhaoyanz405/free-chatting/README.md

 # free-chatting

-## what is fc?
+## What is fc?

-fc is a tools to help you talk with your friends, especially in the limited internet. watch out! when you use it,  we didn't encrypt the messages, it could be detect by your company or internet provider.
+fc is a tools to help you talk with your friends, especially in the limited internet. watch out!
+We didn't encrypt the messages when you use it, it could be detected by your company or internet provider.
 So please be careful.

 ## Quick Start